metayeti/YABS.js/README.md

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and runs the build process.
 If the build is successful, you should see a "Build finished!" message at the end of the output.

-This is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript)).
+For the most part, this is a content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript), and the fact that JSDoc-like meta tags can be extracted from sourcefiles to construct information headers for output files).
 This build system does not understand modules, `import`, `export` and `require` statements.
 What it does is roughly the following:

-1. Clones the hierarchy of non-source files, updating with newer files (skipping files that didn't change since the last build), into the output directory (typically "build/" or "release/" or equivalent) as specified by the build instructions file.
+1. Clones the hierarchy of non-source files related to the web application, updating with newer files (skipping files that didn't change since the last build), into the output directory (typically `build/`, `release/` or equivalent) as specified by the build instructions file.

-2. Compiles (and optionally, preprocesses or bundles) provided JavaScript sources, optionally attaches a custom header to the minified outputs.
+2. Compiles (and optionally, preprocesses or bundles) provided JavaScript sources, optionally attaches a custom header to the minified outputs with variables which can be extracted from the JSDoc-like tags in the sourcefile.

-3. Matches `<script src="...">` attributes in the HTML files to the associated JS files and updates those entries to match compiled filenames (in practice this usually means the .js extensions get converted to .min.js, but you can also specify custom output filenames or bundle multiple scripts into one).
+3. Matches `<script src="...">` attributes in the HTML files to the associated JS files and updates those entries to match compiled outputs (in practice this usually simply means that the `.js` extensions get converted to `.min.js`, but it is also possible to specify custom output filenames or bundle multiple scripts into one).

-Please double check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems.
+Please double check your requirements to see if this featureset fits your needs and use one of the more advanced build systems if it does not.
+This software is provided as-is as free and open source software but it is not currently open for contributions (mainly because the author considers it feature-complete and would prefer to spend time working on other projects).
 It is unlikely that this system will be expanded much beyond the scope of its current capabilities.
-This software is provided as-is as free and open source software but it is not currently open for contributions (mainly because the author considers it feature-complete and would rather spend time working on other projects).
-If you need to extend or modify the featureset that this software provides, please consider forking this project.
+If you need to extend or modify the featureset that this software provides, consider forking this project.

 ## 2. Dependencies

+The first prerequisite is [Node.js](https://nodejs.org/) - grab the latest copy by clicking on the link.

+From then on, YABS.js only has two dependencies (only one if you don't need preprocessing).
+They need to be installed globally rather than locally:

-- [uglify-js](https://www.npmjs.com/package/uglify-js) ( install with "npm -g install uglify-js" )
+- [uglify-js](https://www.npmjs.com/package/uglify-js) - install with "npm -g install uglify-js"
-- [MetaScript](https://www.npmjs.com/package/metascript) ( install with "npm -g install metascript" )
+- [MetaScript](https://www.npmjs.com/package/metascript) - install with "npm -g install metascript"

-The MetaScript package is only needed if the build leverages the preprocessor in some way.
+The MetaScript package is only needed if the build leverages the preprocessor in some way, otherwise you can skip installing it.
+Note that some examples that use preprocessing will not build without it.

 ## 3. Basic usage

+The most common form of usage goes like this:

-1. Drop `yabs.js` or `build.js` into your project's root folder.
+1. Drop `build.js` or `yabs.js` into your project's root folder.
-2. Create a `build.json` file.
+2. Create a `build.json` file and describe the build you wish to perform.
-3. Execute with `node yabs.js` or `node build.js`.
+3. Run the build with `node build` (or `node yabs` if you used `yabs.js`).

-The `build.js` file is a compiled version of `yabs.js` - you can use either for your projects.
+The `build.js` file is a compiled version of `yabs.js` - you can use either for your projects, they are equivalent in function.

-YABS.js will default to `build_all.json` or `build.json` (in that order) if the build instructions file is not explicitly provided as a command line parameter.
+YABS.js will automatically default to `build_all.json` or `build.json` (in that order) whenever the build instructions file is not explicitly provided as a command line parameter.

-To pass a custom build instructions file, invoke YABS.js with a parameter: `node yabs.js build_something.json`.
-Note that only one such parameter will be accepted (if you wish to build multiple things in one go, you can use YABS.js in [batch mode](#6-batch-building)).
+If you wish to pass custom build instructions file, invoke YABS.js with a parameter: `node build something.json`.
+Note that only one such parameter will be accepted (if you wish to build multiple things in one go, you can use YABS.js in [batch mode](#56-batch-building)).

+If your `build.json` file is located in another directory relative to the location of your `build.js`, you can just pass that directory to the build system: `node build something/`.
+In this example, it is assumed that a `something/build.json` file (or `something/build_all.json`) exists.

-For example, you can build YABS.js by using `node yabs.js build_yabs.js` from the repository root, upon which you might see something like this as output:
+You can build YABS.js itself by invoking `node yabs build.json`, upon which you might see something like this as output:

 ![screenshot](/screenshot.png?raw=true)

-Some other commands you can try are:
+Other commands you can try are:

+- Build the [minimal](/examples/minimal/) example: `node build examples/minimal`
-- Build a specific test: `node yabs.js tests/minimal`
+- Build all examples: `node build examples`
-- Build everything: `node yabs.js`
+- Build everything: `node build`

+Also see [building.txt](/building.txt) for information on building this repository.

 ## 4. Minimal example